 While the injunction issued by Judge Mazzant last week is only preliminary, word on the legal streets is that “the DOL overtime rules are pretty much dead in the water.”
 As one commentator has explained, Judge Mazzant’s strongly-worded opinion suggests that he is unlikely to change course and is probably well on his way to issuing a permanent injunction.
 The viability of the DOL’s new rules is in even further jeopardy in light of the generally business-friendly Fifth Circuit Court of Appeals, which would hear any challenge to the injunction by the DOL, a hostile Congress, and a new administration that is set to take office in less than two months.

 Not surprisingly, the DOL has issued a statement that expresses disagreement with the injunction and reiterates its belief that the new rules are legal in “all respects.”
-On December 1 – the same day its rule was set to take effect – the DOL announced its intent to appeal the nationwide injunction.
-The Department has asked to expedite the proceedings on its appeal.
+While the statement made no outright mention of an appeal, the DOL did state that it is “currently considering all of [its] legal options.”

 For some businesses, the injunction is a welcome reprieve.
 Many business groups felt that the new rules changes would eventually have led to layoffs.
 And, while there is still some debate around the injunction’s actual financial impact, the Congressional Budget Office reports that abandoning the new rules would reduce compliance costs to employers and boost profits.
 But the consequences may be different for those businesses that already have implemented changes to their payroll or announced changes to employees.
 Time and effort spent preparing for the December 1 deadline aside, taking back higher salaries from employees would not only strike a serious blow to morale but could carry hefty consequences if employers attempt to retroactively change a pay arrangement that has already been implemented for work that has already been done.
 Employers should check state law for any applicable notice requirements before changing pay arrangements already implemented.
 Similarly, employers who have announced but not yet implemented new salary levels have a messaging issue to address.
 Some commenters recommend simply blaming it on the other guy—“notifying employees that a court basically prevented the changes from going into effect.”